Ole Miss vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Rebels covered the spread in their only game when favored by 36.5 points or more.

-- Ole Miss' games this year have gone over the total in three out of nine opportunities (33.3%).

-- The Rebels put up 36.9 points per game, comparable to the 35.4 per outing the Commodores allow.

-- Ole Miss is 2-1 against the spread and 4-0 overall in games when it scores more than 35.4 points.
+- When Ole Miss puts up more than 35.4 points, it is 2-1 against the spread and 4-0 overall.

 - Find the latest spread and moneyline odds for Ole Miss at SISportsbook.